Barile-Macchia resolutions: A Comparison

 The second diagram contradicts the fact that $A_B$ is a matching.
 So, the only possible diagram is the first one which coincides with the third pattern from our list.
 Thus $\tau$ follows the third pattern for this case.

 \item Suppose $m_L(\sigma)\notin \sigma$.
 Then we have the following diagram:

-By the induction hypothesis, $\sigma\cup m_L(\sigma)$ must follow one of the three patterns.
+By the induction hypothesis, $\sigma\cup m_L(\sigma)$ follows one of the three patterns.
 Note that the first pattern contradicts the fact that $A_B$ is a matching.
 Recall from Lemma \ref{lem1} that $\sbridge (\sigma \cup m_L(\sigma))$ exists.
 So, we have the following two possible diagrams: